 In addition to the comprehensive inpatient service, the Department of Neurology operates the busiest consultation service in the hospital, providing over 1,500 adult consultations each year for other inpatient services as well as the Emergency Department.
 Although faculty members supervise the residents, these experiences provide a transition toward independent decision-making as a fully trained neurologist.

 The dayfloat resident’s day starts at 4:30 pm every weekday.
 The dayfloat resident then takes new consults and cross-covers the inpatients from 5 pm until the nightfloat resident takes over at 8 pm, and then helps cover floor patients until 1:30am.

 Residents rotate through the neurological intensive care unit for one month during their intern year, and one month during their PGY2 or PGY3 year.
 Residents learn to admit, diagnose and treat those neurological patients whose acuity level requires intensive care.

 Neurology Outpatient Services

 Our program differs from many other programs in that the Neurology Clinic is a major training site.
 Our clinic has successfully integrated the efforts of residents and faculty to provide not only a high standard of care but also a quality learning experience.
-Approximately 27,000 adult patients are seen each year in the General Neurology Clinic and subspecialty clinics.
 Each resident works full time in the Neurology Outpatient Services for approximately 4 months during the residency.
-The first clinic rotation that a resident has is a two-week outpatient block is in a different subspecialty area, including:

-Residents also do focused outpatient rotations in each of the following:
+Residents do focused outpatient rotations in each of the following: